-Combatting Invasive Exotic Species (Invasive Exotic Species)
+Combatting Invasive Exotic Species (Invasive Exotic Species) USFWS and FWC please update

 The South Florida Ecosystem is one of the most highly vulnerable regions to the threat of invasive exotic species in the entire United States.
 The Task Force has developed an Invasive Exotic Species Strategic Action Framework that is organized along the four phases of invasion/response: Prevention, Early Detection and Rapid Response, Containment, and Resource Protection and Long-term Management.